dvazq10/pfch-final-project-2023/README.md

 This script was created to transfrom the json file I created previously to a CSV file.
 The output of this script is this file: doginpaintings.csv

 <b>Step V:</b> wikidata_clean_doginpaintings.csv
-This file was the dataset used to create visualizations.
-It was cleaned with a combination of OpenRefine and Microsoft Excel.
+<p>This file was the dataset used to create visualizations.
+It was cleaned with a combination of OpenRefine and Microsoft Excel. </p>

 <h3><b>Visualization</b></h3>
 Visit ...... to view findings and visualizations.